 Testing Antimicrobial Activity Using The Time Kill Method

 Pacific BioLabs has extensive experience with time kill assays for pharmaceuticals, disinfectants and other products.
 Our microbiology team can help with protocol development and tailor the study based on the client’s needs.
-We will perform initial suitability to determine whether the sample has inherent antimicrobial properties that will inhibit the growth of microorganisms during the test.
+We can also perform initial suitability testing to determine whether a product sample has inherent antimicrobial properties.

 The Time Kill Test